Understanding reverse logistics: A business & eCommerce perspective

 Whereas, in the construction industry, reverse logistics is associated with transporting materials to and from to new sites.
 Other processes such as recycling, reuse, waste reduction and utilisation are also essential aspects of reverse logistics in the industry.

-The need for reverse logistics in eCommerce
+Why is reverse logistics needed in eCommerce

 Historically, the need for reverse logistics has always existed.
 Because there are times when the shipment does not arrive in the condition or shape that the purchaser expected, the purchaser rejects the shipment, and it is returned to the manufacturer or business.
 Once they receive the shipment, they can decide what to do with it.